ShravanaHS/beginner-embedded-c-pic-projects/README.md

 - [🔗 Pointers in C – GeeksforGeeks](https://www.geeksforgeeks.org/pointers-in-c-language-set-1-introduction-arithmetic-and-array/)
 - and many more.

+---

 ##   Introduction to Embedded Systems

-An **embedded system** is a dedicated computing system designed to perform specific tasks—often in real-time—within a larger system. take an example of the washing machine controller is an embedded system that automates wash cycles based on sensor input and timing logic.
+An **embedded system** is a dedicated computing system designed to perform specific tasks it consists of both **hardware and software/firmware**. take an example of the washing machine it self controller is an embedded system that automates wash cycles based on sensor input and timing logic.

 ### 🧩 Why Use Embedded Systems?

 Embedded systems are found everywhere—microwaves, washing machines, smart TVs, cars, and even medical equipment.
 They are:

-- Compact and low-power
 - Designed for a **specific function**
 - Real-time and reliable
 - Built around microcontrollers (MCUs)

-Your washing machine firmware runs on a PIC16F877A MCU, executing instructions in Embedded C to interact with sensors, motors, and switches.
+here in this project washing machine firmware (C code) runs on a PIC16F877A MCU, executing instructions in Embedded C to interact with sensors, motors, and switches.

----

 ### 🔧 Core Components of an Embedded System